 I was also amazed by how easy and quick to cook apples in a pan.
 If anything I like easy and quick food more than anything especially when they are also delicious.
-And that’s one of the things I like about this vegan apple crumble bars!
-Obviously it takes longer than just cooking apples in a pan, but this apple crumble bars are easy to make with simple steps.
+And that’s one of the things I like about this recipe!
+Obviously it takes longer than just cooking apples in a pan, but these apple crumble bars are easy to make with simple steps.
 And of course, they are super yummy.

 How to make these vegan apple crumble bars

-As I said earlier, one of the things I love about these vegan apple crumble bars is how easy it is to make them.
+As I said earlier, one of the things I love about this recipe is how easy it is to make them.
 I’m not even joking, they are super easy.
 And I made them with as wholesome ingredients as I could think of so these bars are great for breakfast and a healthy alternative to sugary snacks.
-I will list some tips to make these vegan apple crumble bars.
+Here are some tips.

 For the apple filling

 Instead of dicing the apples, I sliced them into about half a centimetre to make the making of the apple filling easy.
 Why does this make it easy?
 Because this way you don’t have to precook the apples like with diced apples.

 If you dice the apples you have to precook them in a sauce pan to make it a little softer before baking in the oven but it’s time consuming and I thought, why not skip the process for good!

 To make the apple filling simply slice the apples and toss along with other ingredients then place it on the crumble base just as it is.
 Simple, no hustle.